 An eye patch is sometimes placed over the eye after surgery.
 You can remove it the next morning unless you are given different instructions by the nurse or me.
 If both eyes are patched after surgery, one or both of these will be removed before you go home and you may be instructed on how to apply cold compresses to your eyes in order to reduce post operative bruising and swelling which can adversely affect the outcome of your operation.

 Wherever possible it is best to avoid sleeping on the side on which you had the operation and best to try and sleep with your head a little higher than normal with additional pillows to help drain any excess fluid away and stop it pooling on one side leading to excess swelling.

 What to Expect After Surgery

 The local anaesthetic will wear off in the first 1-4 hours after surgery .
 At this time the eyelid can become quite painful.
 You can take simple painkillers such as paracetamol if you have no allergies or contraindications to these.
-If you are in pain after the surgery, please ask the nurses or me for painkillers.
+If you are in pain after the surgery, please ask the nursing staff for painkillers.

 It is very common to have bruising of the eyelid or the whole area around the eye after eyelid surgery .
 You may have a ‘black eye’.
 There also may be a scab along the suture line.